guangyangliu/CS61C_2024_Fall/README.md

 ## Other Resources

-- You can find all resources you need, such as recordings or projects starter file on the archive:[CS61C wayback mechine website (2024Fall)](https://web.archive.org/web/20241219154359/https://cs61c.org/fa24/)
+- **You can find all resources you need**, such as recordings or projects starter file on the archive:[CS61C wayback mechine website (2024Fall)](https://web.archive.org/web/20241219154359/https://cs61c.org/fa24/)

 - If the recordings in google drive link on wayback machine expire, you can watch from alternative(maybe not complete): https://b23.tv/X0OL7i9